ambient-innovation/gitlab-trivy-security-checks/README.md

     DIRECTORY: "backend"
 ```

-The example shown here will overwrite the `container_scanning` job from the template and tell it to a) scan an image as specified in the `IMAGE_TAG_FRONTEND` variable, b) also scan the filesystem in a directory called frontend and c) only report errors with a level of HIGH or CRITICAL
+The example shown here will overwrite the `container_scanning` job from the template and tell it to a) scan an image as specified in the `IMAGE_TAG_BACKEND` variable, b) also scan the filesystem in a directory called frontend and c) only report errors with a level of HIGH or CRITICAL

 ## Scanning multiple images/directories (i.e. frontend and backend)
 To scan multiple images/directories, you can simply copy the job above, add another key `extends: container_scanning` and change the variable values for the other container.